William John Sutton: Pacific Museum of Earth, Vancouver

 Sutton is credited with identifying 35 notable occurrences of minerals in Canada, see A List of Canadian Mineral Occurrences, Robert A.A.
 Johnson, 1915.
 His unique collection of minerals and fossils was one of the founding collections of the Geology Museum of the University of British Columbia at the Beaty Biodiversity Museum and is on show at the Pacific Museum of Earth, Vancouver.

 Name lives on

 William John Sutton's influence on Vancouver Island is visible in the places named after him, such as Sutton Pass, Sutton Boulders, Lost Shoe Creek and Sutton Rock; as well as the Sutton Limestones.

 Photograph album

 His wife, Helen Annie, outlived Sutton by 18 years; she compiled an album of some of his photographs which her sister presented to the archive at the Royal British Columbia Museum in 1933.
 There are 57 photographs including geological features, First Nation villages, Cowichan Lake and river; and several 'ghost' towns on mainland British Columbia.

-Family legend
+Family history

 William John Sutton was well known in his lifetime, but has since been forgotten.
-He comes from a line of legendary Suttons.
 His father William Sutton built the first grist mill in Kincardine, Ontario and became the first sheriff of Bruce County only to be sacked after 25 years.
-It has been suggested his grandfather, Richard Sutton, was a role model for Emily Brontë's Heathcliff.